ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 ## Methods

+### Preprocessing
+The Preprocessing portion of this project involves cleaning, transforming, and organizing the raw data into a structured format suitable for analysis and modeling.
+Majority of the preprocessing was done in the data collection portion of the project (with the web scrapper)
+1) Checking and handling of NA's
+2) Duplicate Removal
+3) Data error correction
+4) Data encoding
+5) Handling of COVID-19 (2020) data

 ### EDA
 The exploratory data analysis portion of this project will be broken down into 3 separate analyses:
 1)  League payroll (general)
 2)  Playoff and World Series Teams' Payrolls
 3)  Player and position payroll distribution

 ### Feature Selection
-Several feature selection methods will be used within this project to determine which features will be used in creating the predictive models.
+In terms of feature selection methods, a filter method and a few embedded methods will be used and analyzed to determine the best features to keep in predictive modeling.
+Prior to feature selection, the data standardization was performed.

+Filter Methods:
-1) Correlation Coefficient Matrix of feature collinearity
+1) Correlation Analysis

+Embedded Methods:
+1) Random Forest Feature Importance
-2)
+2) L1 Regularization (Lasso Regression)
-3)
+3) L2 Regularization (Ridge Regression)

 ### Modeling

 ### Statistical Analysis